mwcproject/mwc-qt-wallet/DOC/hotbit_withdrawal.md

 Hotbit usually processes the MWC withdrawals within a few minutes, usually less than 5-10, of the request being made.
 However, there have been some reports of it taking Hotbit over an hour to broadcast the transaction.

+For Detailed Instructions on how to receive using different Methods to Setup everything please reffer to this [Guides](https://github.com/mwcproject/docs) depending on your wanted Setup)

 # Go to Withdrawals page.